-Information about services general practitioners and allied health professionals can provide to patients under the Better Access initiative.
+Information about services eligible practitioners and allied health professionals can provide to patients under the Better Access initiative.

 *You should register with us if you have completed the mental health skills training accredited by the General Practice Mental Health Standards Collaboration.
 Once you have registered, you can provide GP FPS services.